 - 1. Necessary Cost: A cost incurred to satisfy an operation need of the facility in relation to providing resident care. - 2.
-Proper Cost: An actual recorded cost, clearly identified as to source, nature and purpose, and reasonably related to resident care in an Intermediate Care Facility for the Mentally Retarded (ICF/MR). - 3.
-Reasonable Cost: A reasonable cost is one that does not exceed that incurred by a prudent and cost-conscious facility operator.
+Proper Cost: An actual recorded cost, clearly identified as to source, nature and purpose, and reasonably related to resident care in an Intermediate Care Facility for the Mentally RetardedIndividuals with Intellectual Disabilities (ICF/MRIID). - 3.
+Reasonable Cost: A reasonable cost is one that does not exceed that incurred by a prudent and costconscious facility operator.